-For the Genealogy Do-Over, I have downloaded and will be using Thomas MacEntee’s Genealogy Research log.
+For the Genealogy Do-Over, I have downloaded and will be using Thomas MacEntee’s Genealogy Research log (clicking the link should download the document).
 It is in a spreadsheet format and FREE.

 Thomas’ research spreadsheet also includes the following helpful sheets to assist you in documenting your resources within genealogy standards: